-Waking up to chilly mornings and the kids being back in school – whatever that may look like – reminds us that it’s time to tackle our fall home maintenance list.
+Waking up to chilly mornings and pumpkin spice EVERYTHING reminds us that it’s time to tackle our fall home maintenance list.
 A regular schedule of maintenance throughout the year is critical to keeping your home healthy and family safe.
 These baseline preventative steps are a good start.

 Inspect these items and carefully remove any accumulated debris.
 This check should be completed four times per year to ensure effective draining and avoid damage caused by trapped and accumulated water.

 Surface & Underground Drains:

 It is important to check and clear surface and underground drains at least four times per year to ensure proper water flow.
 Underground drains may be located at downspouts, under a driveway or in other areas where you need to redirect water.
 Surface drains may be at exterior basement stairs, patios, pool decks, etc. As clogged drains can cause water to back up in other areas and cause significant damage, it’s also important to monitor these during heavy rains, clearing debris as needed.